gnowledge/nodeBook/Developer-Notes.md

 The application is currently in a state of flux.
 The recent refactoring of the CNL parser to use a "diff" strategy has introduced several regressions that have not yet been fully resolved.
+While deleting CNL blocks, the data

 ### Key Issues: